Notice regarding the quality of machine translation

 To find out how to access these courses, it is advisable to refer to the "Pet Maintenance of Domestic Species" sheet.

-To go further Article L. 214-6 of the Rural Code and Marine Fisheries.
+For further information: Article L. 214-6 of the Rural Code and Marine Fisheries.

 In case of purchase/sale of non-domestic animals